-water systems, in cooperation with other agencies or water suppliers, may develop and submit a plan to the State Water Board that identifies sampling site(s) for water that is shared by multiple treatment plants and is representative of water that is further treated and distributed to consumers.
-To make this demonstration, a system shall submit information to the State Water Board regarding the location and distribution of each sampling site, and water quality information for each sampling site.
-The State Water Board will use this information to determine whether the source waters produce water used by multiple treatment plants.
-Upon approval of a submitted plan by the State Water Board, water systems shall monitor at the identified sampling site(s).
-Monitoring conducted through an approved plan may be used to satisfy monitoring requirements upon approval by the State Water Board
+Public water systems, in cooperation with other agencies or water suppliers, may develop and submit a plan to the State Water Board that identifies sampling site(s) for (a) drinking water source(s) that is (are) shared by multiple public water system treatment plants and is representative of a drinking water source that is further treated and distributed to consumers.
+To make this demonstration, a public water system shall submit information to the State Water Board regarding the location and distribution of each sampling site, and water quality information for each sampling site.
+The State Water Board will use this information to determine whether the drinking water sources are used to produce finished drinking water through multiple public water system treatment plants.
+Upon approval of a submitted plan by the State Water Board, public water systems shall monitor at the identified sampling site(s).
+Monitoring conducted through an approved plan may be used to satisfy monitoring requirements upon approval by the State Water Board.

-Phase II
+Phase II (Fall, 2026 – Fall, 2028)

-After a six-month interim, public water systems designated by the State Water Board will be required to test subject to Phase II methodology. systems subject to monitoring may include the same systems required during Phase I as well as additional systems.
+Following a six-month interim between Fall, 2025 and Spring 2026, the State Water Board will issue additional monitoring orders for public water systems required to test subject to Phase II methodology.
+Public water systems subject to monitoring may include the same systems required during Phase I as well as additional systems.

-For water systems selected to monitor during Phase II, the system will test for microplastics occurring in treated drinking water as small as 5 µm in length, or the smallest microplastics for which ELAP provides accreditation at the time of the monitoring order issuance.
+For public water systems selected to monitor during Phase II, the system will test for microplastics occurring in finished drinking water as small as 5 micrometers in length, or the smallest microplastics for which ELAP provides accreditation at the time of the monitoring order issuance.

+Unless stated otherwise in monitoring orders, finished drinking water samples shall be collected at the same location(s) where Cryptosporidium and Giardia are typically collected or following the final stage of treatment before entering the distribution system.

+Public water systems without any detections of microplastics during Phase I may be exempt from monitoring during Phase II.

 Testing is required for a period of two (2) years.

+General Requirements

+Public water systems who have been selected for monitoring shall submit a quality assurance project plan, standard operating protocol for sampling, and a plan for monitoring to the State Water Board for approval prior to conducting monitoring.

+Exact sampling locations will be listed in monitoring orders issued to public water systems at a later date.

-Unless specified otherwise in a monitoring order, systems shall utilize the standardized protocol for collecting water samples for microplastics promulgated by ASTM International: “ASTM D8332-20: Standard Practice for Collection of Water Samples with High, Medium, or Low Suspended Solids for Identification and Quantification of Microplastic Particles and Fibers”.
+Unless specified otherwise in a monitoring order, public water systems shall utilize the standardized protocol for collecting water samples for microplastics as determined by the State Water Board.

-Unless specified otherwise in a monitoring order, systems shall utilize one of the two (2) standardized protocols for analyzing water samples for microplastics: Raman (Attachment B) or infrared spectroscopy (Attachment C).
+Unless specified otherwise in a monitoring order, public water systems shall utilize one of the two (2) standardized protocols for analyzing samples of drinking water sources or finished drinking water for microplastics: infrared spectroscopy (Attachment C) or Raman spectroscopy (Attachment D).

 Alternative analytical methods may be approved for use through an official request to the State Water Board.
 To demonstrate method equivalency, the method in question must be validated through an inter-laboratory comparison exercise and have an application for an Alternate Test Procedure using the format and guidance promulgated by the United States Environmental Protection Agency.

-water systems must analyze samples with laboratories accredited by the ELAP using an approved standardized methodology defined in the monitoring order.
+Public water systems must analyze samples with laboratories accredited by ELAP using an approved standardized methodology defined in the monitoring order.